Inder00/OpenSourceSectors/README.md

 # TODO 📓
 - Make a Easy-To-Use API to write compatible plugins with OpenSourceSectors. 📖
 - Support for newer MC versions. 🚩
+- Use Google Protobuf instead of default netty buffer. 🔖

 **Thanks for your support.❤️**